pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 student2: He goes to the trust provider, gives them some extra money and tells them to pay him out.

-prof: Yeah, so he tries to convince kicker.
+prof: Yeah, so he **tries to convince kicker**.
 Yeah, because we said, well, have a look at the kicker website and check the result from there.
 So he's just trying to negotiate with the kicker website or with the `bundesliga.de` website, that they put in the result at 12 o'clock at night because our smart contract looks at 12 o'clock about the result.
 Could be done.
 Much easier.
-He just hacks the kicker website.
+He just **hacks the kicker website**.

 Yeah, therefore, and this gives us a lot of indications.
 When you think about a blockchain use case, think about it from the beginning to the end.
-Just by making a smart contract that's not secure.
+**Just by making a smart contract that's not secure**.
 **When we involve an oracle, you have to make sure that the trust provider is trusted.**

 Or we do something like, with this **UMA network** that we say we need some kind of **decentralized trust provider who's providing the result** and if this trust provider is **providing the wrong result, he's punished in a way that is not worth doing it**.
 So maybe you have to put in 100 bitcoins or whatever.
 Let's say 100 euros to provide the result about it.
 And this must be much higher than the bet itself.
-So it's not worth doing it because you will lose it, if you provide the wrong result, it will be seen the day after it will be seen and then you are punished.
+So it's not worth doing it because you will lose it, if you provide the wrong result, it will be seen, the day after it will be seen and then you are punished.

+### Oracles: The smart contract keeps the money

 student: So the smart contract keeps our 10 euros we will have in the smart contract, or?

 prof: Yeah, yeah, yeah.
 It's not that complicated.
 You will learn how to program **Solidity**.
 Solidity is the programming language to write contracts on Ethereum.
-And Ethereum is the blockchain that introduced smart contracts.
+And **Ethereum** is the blockchain that introduced smart contracts.
-Vitalik Buterin invented Ethereum and that's Solidity.
+**Vitalik Buterin** invented Ethereum and that's Solidity.
 It's a little bit like JavaScript.
 Similar to JavaScript.
 You will also see then how to do that by, if you like, you can have a look already at **OpenZepelin**.
 OpenZepelin like the flight ship.
-OpenZepelin, there are a lot of smart contracts that you can use as **templates**.
+OpenZepelin, there are a lot of **smart contracts** that you can use as **templates**.
 So **it's a library**, like Stackoverflow.
 No, Stackoverflow is not a library, but GitHub.
 It's a GitHub for smart contracts.
 Okay, so yeah.

+### Does it cost anything to run smart contracts?

-student: But, like, then the runtime, the cost for the runtime, is somehow in the gas fee?
+student: But, like, then the runtime, the **cost for the runtime (EVM)**, is somehow in the gas fee?

 prof: That's in the gas fee.
 Yeah.